• Skip to primary navigation

 Saving cosmos seeds is an easy and economical way to preserve the seeds of this sweet romantic flower to plant in your flower garden the next growing season.
 Learn how to save cosmos seeds to continue to grow these cottage garden plants in your garden year after year.

-Cosmos is an annual flower that gets planted in our garden every year.
+Cosmos is an annual flower that gets planted and grown in our garden every year.

 It is a low-maintenance flower and makes a wonderful cut flower with a good vase life when picked in the right stage of growth.

-Cosmos make a great addition to cut flower and cottage gardens.
+Cosmos is an excellent cut flower, and makes a great addition to cut flower and cottage gardens.

 The blooms are airy and ethereal, and always a pleasure to grow.
 The leaves are lacy and fine and soft to the touch.